oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Summary

 To summarize, the architecture of a BFF is significantly more complicated than a browser-only application.
 It requires deploying and operating a server-side BFF component.
 Additionally, this pattern requires all interactions between the JavaScript application and the resource servers to be proxied by the BFF.
 Depending on the deployment pattern, this proxy behavior can add a significant burden on the server-side components.
+See {{practical-deployment-scenarios}} for additional notes if the BFF is acting as the resource server.

 However, because of the nature of the BFF architecture pattern, it offers strong security guarantees.
 Using a BFF also ensures that the application's attack surface does not increase by using OAuth.
 The only viable attack pattern is hijacking the client application in the user's browser, a problem inherent to web applications.